madflojo/automatron/docs/plugins/actions/docker/clean.md

-This plugin provides the ability to remove "clean" all Docker containers and images.
+This plugin provides the ability to remove ("clean") all Docker containers and images.
 This plugin will first gather a list of Docker containers running and stopped, then cycle through that list removing and stopping each container.
 After the running containers are complete this plugin will then gather a list of container images and remove each image it finds.

 This plugin should only be used to completely wipe all Docker containers and images.

 ## Runbook example

-The Below is an example of using the `docker_clean` action plugin.
+The Below is an example of using the `docker/clean.sh` action plugin.

 ```yaml
 actions: